shyamvkansagra/slate/source/includes/_wishlistButton.md

 Please refer our blog/guide for directly connecting button to wishlist actions here - [Wishlist Plus Customization Cheatsheet](http://swym.it/wishlist-plus-customizations-cheatsheet/)

-> In this example, the request adds the product variant to the wishlist.
-Please note that the parameters below are mandatory ones (epi, empi, du and iu).

 ```javascript
 window._swat.addToWishList(
   {